Pokecord-Official/Pokecord-Guide/admins/toolkitStructure.md

          "legal":{
              "types": ["Grass"]
          },
-         // Pokemon with types Grass + any other type are legal
+         // Pokémon with types Grass + any other type are legal
          // But Grass + Poison are illegal
          "illegal":{
              "types": ["Poison"]